 The repair program, which doesn’t appear to be country-specific, comes just a few days after the China Consumers Association asked Apple to look into what appears to be the same issue, although the organization suggested it affects not only the iPhone 6S but the iPhone 6, too.
 To be clear, the repair program that Apple launched on Sunday covers defective iPhone 6S units only.

-This latest repair program follows another one launched by Apple last week in response to the so-called “Touch Disease” issue affecting some iPhone 6 Plus units.
+This repair program follows another one launched by Apple recently in response to the so-called “Touch Disease” issue affecting some iPhone 6 Plus units.
 The problem causes a flickering gray bar to appear at the top of the display, and can culminate in the touchscreen becoming totally unresponsive.

 Apple ran into some criticism for charging $149 for the repair, with the company claiming the problem occurs as a result of the phone being “dropped multiple times on a hard surface and then incurring further stress on the device” rather than any issue with its manufacturing process.